falvarado7/Flashcard-o-matic-Project/README.md

 - Clicking the `Study` button will take the user to the Study screen, `decks/:deckId/study`, where the user can begin to study the cards in that deck.
 - Clicking the `Delete` button will prompt a warning message to appear, and give the user the option to delete the deck or cancel this action.

+### Delete Deck Prompt:
+When the user clicks on the `Delete` button associated with a particular deck, a warning message is shown.
+The user can either click
+`OK` or `Cancel`.
+If the user clicks `OK`, the deck is deleted and will no longer be visible on the Home page.